-Note that manual recording (on page 77) may be enabled.
-With manual recording, Smart Client users with the necessary rights can manually start recording if they see something of interest while viewing live video from a camera which is not already recording.
+Note that manual recording (on page 80) may be enabled.
+With manual recording, Smart Client users with the necessary rights (see "Configure user and group rights" on page 155) can manually start recording if they see something of interest while viewing live video from a camera which is not already recording.
 If enabled, manual recording can take place even if recording for individual cameras is set to Never or Conditionally.